MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingBrandingPolicy.md

 PS C:\> New-CsTeamsMeetingBrandingPolicy -Identity "test policy"
 ```

-In the example shown above, the command will create empty meeting branding policy with identity `test policy`.
+In this example, the command will create an empty meeting branding policy with the identity `test policy`.

 ## PARAMETERS